 Repository applications are applications which can be directly downloaded into your CYPEX deployment.
-This video tutorial shows how such applications can be made.
+These video tutorials show how such applications can be made.

 9. CYPEX application designer section

 In this chapter, you’ll learn how to create a sample application based on an existing database model.

 Watch our videos and have a look at the huge variety of field types (e.g. boolean with “true” & “false”, code input fields, date & time inputs, number fields, slide input, text elements, multiple file input fields, array text fields, buttons, subform tables, …).
 Many of these field types are working with autocomplete and syntax highlighting.

 Furthermore, CYPEX offers special design and grouping functions.
 A container element allows you to group elements wihin a grid.
 They can be conditional as well.
 Markdown fields are a generic way to add content to the screen.
 They can be linked to other elements on the page and are therefore an easy way to display things and to easily generate content on the fly.
 Not to forget about images!
 They are one of the most basic design elements on any page.
 They are not only used statically but are often subject to dynamic behavior.
 CYPEX lets you work with color fields.
 CYPEX is able to display a square containing a color to indicate information on the page.

 On top of that, CYPEX lets you edit JSON documents using a special GUI element.
 The key advantage is that the GUI element assures that the JSON document sent to the backend is always valid which helps to avoid errors.